jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 editing tools
   : applications to create and modify digital objects track changes
-    dont't provide this information in form of reusable edit lists, if at all.
+    don't provide this information in form of reusable edit lists, if at all.
 Hypermedia authoring needs to be integrated into existing editing tools to succed [@DiIorio2005].